dhruvkeyal/CS520-Final/README.md

 3. Run the program by executing `npm start` inside the View folder

 For back-end:
-1. Inside Controller foler, run caller.py to get the best route
+1. Inside Controller folder, run caller.py to get the best route
-2. Inside Controller foler, run test.py for test cases
+2. Inside Controller folder, run test.py for test cases

 # Back-End Focus